 This modern master suite boasts white walls, warm-light hardwoods, and views to get lost in.
 This master suite renovation completely reinvigorated this couples’ space, bringing everyday luxury into their lives.

 Modern Master Suite – Rooms with a View

 This master suite has it all — spacious bedroom and luxury bath, office nook with plenty of storage space, and a lower level lounging area.
 Each room takes advantage of glorious views of woodland with the Hudson River just beyond it.

 The use of white walls and fixtures makes the space feel expansive and clean, while the light and dark wood accents are warm and create a grounding effect.
-The use of wood inside helps to also connect with the natural elements and the superb views of water and foliage.
+The use of wood inside also helps connect the space with natural elements and the superb views of water and foliage outside.